nkabbara/nkabbara.github.io/books/internal-time.md

 **Why did I feel tired on alarm schedule if inner clock could synch with sun clock?**

-Part of the self correction that the inner clock has is it tries to increase light exposure to the shorteing window when it needs to shorten the inner day and inversly, it tries to increase the light exposure to the lengthening window when it needs to lengthen a short inner day.
+Part of the self correction that the inner clock has is it tries to increase light exposure to the shortening window when it needs to shorten the inner day and inversely, it tries to increase the light exposure to the lengthening window when it needs to lengthen a short inner day.
 As it does so, it hides the lengthening window in the former case and the shortening window in the latter case.

 So when it needs to shorten a long inner day by exposing the most inner dawn to light, the sun clock and inner clock don't align at 0/0 hour or say, dawn/dawn hour.
 The inner clock shifts its dawn later than sun clock dawn to get more light in, so if you were to wake up at inner dawn, sun dawn would have already taken place.
 In my case, I would feel tired when I set the 8am alarm, because my inner clock, although might have been a 24 hour day, is still shifted.
 So sun 8am could actually be 6 or 7am inner clock time.

 To make up for this, one could increase the light intensity so the shift is less.
-The shift lessens, because with strong zeitgerber, less time exposure is needed to shorten the day for a long day inner clock like mine.
+The shift lessens, because with strong zeitgeber, less time exposure is needed to shorten the day for a long day inner clock like mine.

 ## Raw Notes

-actual chronotype (calculated according to midsleep on free days) Social Time: social time that we use in everyday life to be on time for work, travel, appointments, or the evening news.
+Actual chronotype (calculated according to midsleep on free days) Social Time: social time that we use in everyday life to be on time for work, travel, appointments, or the evening news.
 Social time is the time people live by.

 Social Jetlag